 10. Keep exercising.

 As our holiday schedules get busier and busier, it is easy to put our exercise routine on the back burner.
 Of course this time of year, with the heavy foods and excessive drinks, we are in more need than ever to keep to a regular exercise routine.
 If you have not currently established a weekly exercise schedule or your old routine has become a distant memory, begin a new routine today.
 Don’t wait until the New Year, after you have gained 10 pounds and your energy is at an all-time low.
-Exercise keeps the metabolism pumping, the energy high and the digestion robust.
+Exercise keeps the metabolism pumping, the energy high and the digestion strong.
 Not to mention it relieves stress and burns toxins.
 I think we can all use a bit of this during the holiday season!

 11. Take herbal immune boosters.

 Traveling, shopping in overcrowded malls and the “go, go, go” mentality of the holidays is almost inevitable this time of year.
-The winter weather brings on an abundance of germs and with our already susceptible, over-stressed bodies; illness may find its way to you all too soon.
+The winter weather brings on an abundance of germs and with our already susceptible, over-stressed bodies, illness may find its way to you all too soon.
 Herbs are a simple and effective way to stay healthy during these times of stress and over indulgence.
 Taking a powerful immune boosting herbal tincture or powdered formula will definitely help to keep you healthy all season long.

 12. Sip on warm water throughout the day.

-With the all of the holiday celebrations, eventually comes toxic accumulation.
-Simply by sipping on warm water throughout this time of year, we can help to keep our system hydrated, our digestion strong and flush out unwanted toxins.
+With all of the holiday celebrations, eventually comes toxic accumulation.
+Simply by sipping on warm water throughout the day this time of year, we can help to keep our system hydrated, our digestion strong and flush out unwanted toxins.
 Adding a splash of fresh lemon juice or ginger will enhance these properties even more, making this an essential part of your healthy holiday routine.

 13. Eat light and healthy on “non-party” days.